Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Guidelines

 \subsection{Report Limitations and Mitigations}

-\begin{framed} \underline{tl;dr:} Researchers \must transparently report study limitations, including the impact of non-determinism and generalizability constraints.
+\begin{framed} \summary: Researchers \must transparently report study limitations, including the impact of non-determinism and generalizability constraints.
 The \paper~\must specify whether generalization across LLMs or across time was assessed, and discuss model and version differences.
-Authors \must describe measurement constructs and methods, disclose any data leakage risks, and avoid leaking evaluation data into LLM improvement pipelines.
-They \must provide model outputs, discuss sensitive data handling, ethics approvals, and justify LLM usage in light of its resource demands. \end{framed}
+Authors \must discuss potential data leakage effects and their impact on results, including the risk of evaluation data entering model improvement pipelines, and \must describe how the quality of subjective results was ensured.
+For studies involving sensitive data, they \must discuss data governance mechanisms.
+They \should justify LLM usage in light of its resource demands.
+Mitigation strategies such as replication packages, human validation, longitudinal re-runs, triangulation, and sensitivity analysis \should be employed and reported where applicable.
+Where full data sharing is not possible, a subset of the validation data \should be included to enable partial replication. \end{framed}